ethic-bakeery/rafsan/README.md

 Troubleshooting

-    If the server is running on a different machine, update the SERVER_IP variable in client.py to the server's IP address.
+    If the server is running on a different machine, update the SERVER_IP variable in client.py to the server's IP address, or a port is currently on use, kindly switch to different port, the server is configure to use port 55555 bt defualt.

 Contributing